Diplomatic Security Service: Fugitives

-On November 23, 2009, DSS special agents from the U.S. Embassy's Regional Security Office (RSO) worked closely with the U.S. Marshals Service, Guatemalan National Police, and INTERPOL to locate alleged murder suspect 24-year-old Ariel Beau Patrick, who was taken into custody in Guatemala.
+On November 23, 2009, DSS special agents—working closely with the U.S. Marshals Service, Guatemalan National Police, and INTERPOL—located alleged murder suspect twenty-four-year-old Ariel Beau Patrick, who was taken into custody in Guatemala.
 Ariel Patrick was featured on America's Most Wanted.

-On April 26, 2010, after failing to check in with pretrial services within two days of his April 21 hearing on his bond status, Andrew Warren 42, was apprehended by a combined team of Norfolk Police Department Fugitive Investigators, DSS special agents and U.S. Marshals.
-Judge Ellen S. Huvelle of the U.S. District Court for the District of Columbia issued a bench warrant for the arrest of the former CIA officer.
+On April 26, 2010, after failing to check in with pretrial services within two days of his April 21 hearing on his bond status, Andrew Warren (a former CIA officer) was apprehended by a combined team of Norfolk Police Department fugitive investigators, DSS special agents, and U.S. Marshals.

 On July 30, 2010, special agents from DSS located fugitive George Alvin Viste in Peru.
 Viste was wanted in Clark County, Washington, on seven different criminal charges including the rape of a child, child molestation, and incest.
 “Diplomatic Security’s Regional Security Office in Lima worked closely with the U.S. Marshals Service and our law enforcement counterparts (INTERPOL) in Peru to locate Viste,” said Jeffrey W. Culver, Director of the Diplomatic Security Service.

 On October 8, 2010, DSS agents located Dario Sarimiento Tomas in Pampanga, Philippines.
 DSS worked with Philippine officials to apprehend Tomas, who was wanted in South Korea on charges that he defrauded an individual there of more than $200,000.
 Tomas was arrested by law enforcement officials from the Philippine National Bureau of Investigations and National Police.
 Tomas was assigned to the U.S. Embassy in Seoul as a Customs and Border Protection Officer.

 On February 3, 2011, Paul Eischeid, a fugitive and member of the Hells Angels who had eluded U.S. Marshals for nearly eight years, was arrested.
 The accused murderer was arrested in Buenos Aires.
 An Interpol Red Notice, as well as investigations by the U.S. Marshals Service and DSS in Argentina led to his capture.